Symptoms and Diagnosis

 No — DGI occurs in only 0.5–3% of gonorrhea cases.
 The majority of people with gonorrhea don’t develop joint complications, but untreated infection increases the risk over time.

-Related reading: Can STDs Trigger Autoimmune Diseases? · Can You Have an STD With No Symptoms? · STD Transmission in Spa Settings
+If you have unexplained knee pain, ankle swelling, or joint inflammation and haven’t been recently tested, private STD testing gives you results in 1–2 days.
+Related reading: Can STDs Trigger Autoimmune Diseases? · Can You Have an STD With No Symptoms? · STD Transmission in Shared Spaces

 Don’t Know What Could Be Causing Your Symptoms?